VirtualWalker/RandCity/README.md

 This game re-use the concept of PixelCity created by Shamus Young.
 See http://www.shamusyoung.com/twentysidedtale/?p=2940 to have a look at his work.

-The keystore password is "android".
+The key-store password is "android".
 This password is used to enable the release build.

 This game is distributed under the GNU General Public License v3 (GPL v3).